Leave a gift in your Will

 Does the size of my gift matter?

-Every gift, large or small, is important to us and makes a significant difference.
+Absolutely not.
+Every gift, large or small, makes a difference.

 What if I change my mind?